 A dirty house can indeed make you sick.
 A messy bedroom, kitchen, and bathroom are breeding grounds for disease, allergens, bacteria, and fungi.
-For instance, if you leave your dishes uncleaned or the floors are not vacuumed, your house could be invaded with bacteria, germs, rodents, or even bugs which are proven to cause health problems.

-If you think your dirty house can make you sick, take action immediately!
 Start by cleaning the entire house, from top to bottom.
 This article will tackle the health risks of living in a dirty house and some tips for keeping it clean.

 Why Can a Dirty House Make You Sick?

-Homes contain a variety of environments, which, left uncleaned, can become filthy and contaminated quickly.
-And the more dirt, grime, and dust you have at home, your risk of developing allergies, asthma, and other respiratory illnesses increases.
+And the more dirt, grime, and dust your home accumulates, your risk of developing allergies, asthma, and other respiratory illnesses increases.

 Anyone living in a dirty house is also at risk of developing cancer and lung disease because of environmental carcinogens.